brendanberg/L/introduction.md

 	{pianist: 'Bill', bassist: 'Scott', drummer: 'Paul'}

 Dictionaries are ordered collections of key-value pairs.
 The Keys are objects that have defined an equality method and are hashable.
 Values are any object.

+	> {
+	-     pianist : 'Bill'
+	-     bassist : 'Scott'
+	-     drummer : 'Paul'
+	- }
+	{pianist: 'Bill', bassist: 'Scott', drummer: 'Paul'}

+Dictionaries may span multiple lines.
+Commas are not necessary if each line contains only one key-value pair.

 ## Types and Evaluation